-The post has an attractive and competitive salary for this role.
-The starting salary will be dependent upon skills and experience.
+The attractive and competitive salary for this role is between £40401 - £48403 (dependent upon skills and experience.

 Reward & recognition – We reward your commitment in delivering the highest standard of care with generous and competitive benefits such as our contribution pension scheme, private medical insurance, annual salary review, 247.5hrs holiday each year; with the option to buy and sell.
 We invest in your career development with clear career pathways and access to further education.
 We can also offer you support with relocation if you are living outside of London or the UK; subject to terms and conditions.

 - Undertake the first level assessment of the needs of the patient and family.

 - To complete documentation relating to patient care and discuss these with the clinical team.

 - To develop and maintain clinical competency in cannulation, care of CVADs and drug administration techniques.

 - To facilitate enabling, continuity and consistency of the therapeutic effect of care through consultation with the patient, the family and other health care professionals.

 - To liaise and work closely with relevant Clinical Nurse Specialists / Clinic Doctor / Clinical Team / Consultants / Primary Care Teams in the provision of a professional critical care / cancer nursing service, and use skills identified for the post to provide a specialist input to the care that is planned for and delivered to individual patients.